 Nominating Subcommittee (chair)

-Prior to joining the ASUN staff he worked at Stetson University in DeLand, Fla., from 1985-1991.
-He served as Graduate Assistant Sports Information Director for two years while getting his graduate degree in spring 1987.
-He served as full-time Assistant SID in 1987-1988 and was promoted to Director in 1988.
+Prior to joining the ASUN staff, he worked at Stetson University in DeLand, Fla., from 1985-1991.
+He served as a graduate assistant in the sports information office his first two years while earning his master’s degree.
+He served as full-time assistant SID in 1987-88 and was promoted to director in 1988.
 Gumbart taught undergraduate marketing and consumer behavior courses as an adjunct professor in Stetson’s Business School.
 He served two seasons as information director for the New South Women's Athletic Conference, which later merged with the ASUN (then TAAC) in 1991.

 He earned his bachelor’s degree in Economics & Business at Lafayette College (1984), and earned a Master of Business Administration degree from Stetson University (1987).
 He is an Accredited Public Relations Professional, earned from the Florida Public Relations Association (1991) and he completed the Strategic Negotiation Skills training program at the Straus Institute for Dispute Resolution at the Pepperdine School of Law (2014).